makemeunsee/10ten-cli/README.md

 ## Description

-`10ten-cli` is a modification of the [10ten browser extension](https://github.com/birchill/10ten-ja-reader/), to turn it into Command Line Interface (CLI) tool.
+`10ten-cli` is a modification of the [10ten browser extension](https://github.com/birchill/10ten-ja-reader/), to turn it into a Command Line Interface (CLI) tool.

 Its intended purpose is on the fly translation of screen space Japanese text (e.g. in an image or in a video game), through its composition with other CLI tools (most notably [`tesseract`](https://github.com/tesseract-ocr/tesseract)).